 - derailing state/ federal legislation and policy guidelines that restrict physician’s autonomy to provide individualized care to patients in acute/ chronic pain

-- ensuring that information and data obtained from the Prescription Drug Monitoring Program (PDMP) is utilized appropriately including discouraging profiling of patients or physicians, accurate and efficient follow up on complaints if there are errors identified, and preventing mis-use of data to profit
+- ensuring that information and data obtained from the Prescription Drug Monitoring Program (PDMP) is utilized appropriately, including discouraging unwarranted profiling of patients or physicians, accurate and efficient follow up on complaints, if there are errors identified, and preventing mis-use of data to profit

-- informing the public about treatment of acute/ intractable pain patients utilizing opioids for effective analgesia
+- informing the public about treatment of acute/ chronic/ intractable pain patients utilizing opioids for effective analgesia

-- correcting misconceptions about the opioid crisis, including clarifying to the public that the culprit contributing to unintended overdoses is illicit Fentanyl (synthetic analogues) distributed illegally from China, Mexico and Afghanistan
+- correcting misconceptions about the opioid crisis, including clarifying to the public that the culprit contributing to unintended overdoses is illicit Fentanyl (synthetic analogues), distributed illegally by cartels from China, Mexico and Afghanistan

-- clarifying to the public the influx of “illicit” Fentanyl is not related to over prescribing opioids or Fentanyl by licensed pain management physicians to legitimate patients
+- clarifying to the public the influx of “illicit” Fentanyl is not related to over prescribing opioids or pharmaceutical grade Fentanyl by licensed pain management physicians to legitimate patients

-- educating the public that new state legislation, third-party administrators, and special interests are rolling out guidelines that are not well researched, will dramatically impact the acute pain population’s access to adequate opioid analgesia in 2018
+- educating the public that new state legislation, third-party administrators, and special interests are rolling out guidelines that are not well researched, or based on skewed data, will dramatically impact the acute pain population’s access to adequate opioid analgesia in 2016 and beyond

-- disseminating information about the deadly nature and medical complications associated with intractable pain
+- disseminating information about the deadly nature and medical complications associated with chronic and intractable pain

 - disputing the use of flawed research and/ or statistics to implement a opioid prohibition resulting in harm to patients and the medical community